biosustain/benchling-resources/guides/eln.md

 :align: center
 ```

+### ➡️ Use templates and subtemplates

 - **Templates** are useful for documenting stable and repeatable processes.
-The template defines the general content of your entry, then you can add the details specific to the experiment. ***Example: template for well-defined cloning method***.
+The template defines the general content of your entry, which you can then edit to add the details specific to the experiment. ***Example: template for well-defined cloning method***.

-    Alternatively, templates can be simply used for establishing a structure to different types of documents. ***Example: templates to set a specific structure for protocols and reports.***.
+    Alternatively, templates can be simply used for establishing a structure to different types of documents. ***Example: templates to set a specific structure for protocols and reports***.

 - **Subtemplates** are flexible snippets of content that can be inserted anywhere in an entry, therefore are useful for processes that reocur across experiments. ***Example: subtemplate with tables and checklists to set up PCR reaction***.